Axway/amplify-fusion-labs/cloud-integration/assets/hubspot-connection.md

-# Amplify Integration - Hubspot Connection Guide
+# Amplify Fusion - Hubspot Connection Guide

-This guide describes how to create an Amplify Integration Hubspot Connection.
+This guide describes how to create an Amplify Fusion Hubspot Connection.

 We will do the following:

 * Create a Hubspot Connected App and configure the OAuth settings
-* Create an Amplify Integration Hubspot Connection using these settings
+* Create an Amplify Fusion Hubspot Connection using these settings
-* Test our new Amplify Integration Hubspot Connection
+* Test our new Amplify Fusion Hubspot Connection

 ## Hubspot Connected App